Origins of Greyhound Rescue Wales

 Organisation and Structure

 Greyhound Rescue Wales is a membership organisation.
 It is a democratic organisation managed by a board of trustees, who are elected annually at the Annual General meeting of members.
 All members and supporters are kept in touch through the twice yearly magazine “Greyhound Express” and our occasional e-newsletters.
+Each year we also produce an Annual Review.

 You can also help the charity by volunteering for some of the important tasks such as raising funds, visiting prospective adopters, transporting dogs, fostering etc. We have to raise all our money ourselves and we make sure it goes a long way.
 We pride ourselves on our cost-effectiveness and this is only possible because of the dedication of our volunteers and members.